IntergatedCircuits/USBDevice/README.md

 1. Setting the interface's endpoint addresses;
 2. Cross-referencing the interface and the device with a `USBD_<CLASS>_MountInterface()` call.

-A device's mounted interfaces shall not be changed while the device is logically connected to the host.
+The interfaces are added to the device configuration in the order of the mount calls.
+It is possible to change the active interfaces during runtime by unmounting all and mounting the new ones.
+The only requirement is that the device has to be logically disconnected from the host when it is done.

 The device control of the library is limited to the global state management using the public API in *usbd.h*.
 The bulk of the device operation is servicing